khadas/krescue/docs/README_how_to_make_simple_krescue_image_xz.md

 just upload image to public storage https://dl.khadas.com/Firmware/Krescue/images/ or make redirect link to other trusted location

-## XZ images local usage
+## XZ images local usage with Krescue

-direct write from host machine to emmc sbc by network
+fast direct write from host machine to emmc sbc by network

 linux USB connection - just start krescue on your sbc with usb otg connection